-SoCalGas has proposed several strategic planning activities in support of the CEESP.

-These are discussed in Section 1 above.
+SoCalGas has proposed several strategic planning activities in support of the California Energy Efficiency Strategic Plan.
+These are discussed in Chapter 2.
 SoCalGas proposes to conduct appropriate EM&V studies to establish baselines, market transformation-type studies and evaluate the effectiveness of its pilot proposals.
 SoCalGas will work with the other utilities and Commission staff to review and finalize study designs and determine whether statewide studies can be conducted for these strategic planning activities.